Help Pregnancy Back Pain with Stretching

 A couple extra tips to keep your spine in good shape during and after pregnancy:

-Try prenatal yoga.
+Try prenatal mind-body exercise.
 Gentle, easy stretches while focusing on balance is what I loved about attending this type of fitness class.
-I also appreciated that I was in a room with other pregnant women and didn’t have to feel so awkward like I did in a regular yoga class!
+I also appreciated that I was in a room with other pregnant women and didn’t have to feel so awkward like I did in a regular classes like this!